-In line with our efforts to conserve water on our estates, we plant leguminous cover crops, wherever suitable during replanting process to reduce evaporation water losses and conserve soil moisture storage.
-In our estates, we have also constructed water conservation pits where appropriate to collect water for irrigation purposes.
+Water management centered on the optimisation on water usage and reduction on water wastage.
 The Group recognises that maintaining good water quality is vital for safeguarding the health of our employees as well as of the local communities.

 Measures taken included setting up water treatment plant to process and supplying clean water safe for human consumption.
 Collection of water sample is carried out at least once a year for testing of water quality to ensure that it is safe for drinking and other daily usage.